zerospiel/docs/docs/admin/kof/kof-alerts.md

 but it is even better to **automate detection and notification about the issues found in the data.**

-We believe the rules should be configured using YAML IaC (Infrastructure as Code), while temporary management like [Silences](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/create-silence/) can be done using UI.
+We believe the rules should be configured using YAML IaC (Infrastructure as Code), while you can perform temporary management such as [Silences](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/create-silence/) using the UI.

 [Alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)
 and [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/#recording-rules)